 They are separate classes so you can buy one or another and they are SO affordable.
 Check them out here for more info.

-This class is by a L&D nurse who know’s her stuff and has been so helpful to the mama community.
+These classes are by a L&D nurse who knows her stuff and has been so helpful to the mama community.
 She has both natural birth and medicated birth class options!

 A Frugal Mom’s Guide to Prepping for Baby (Free eBook!)

 Ok I may be a little bias here.
 But this is my FREE eBook and I definitely think it’s something you need before baby comes.

 I go over the most important aspects of getting ready for

 Other things included are getting your finances in order for baby (even if you don’t have a lot of money), getting your home ready, some great classes that helped me a ton, and more!